Apsaraconda/Linux_Monitoring_v2.0/README.md

 ## Part 8.
 A ready-made dashboard

-There is a report how to:
+Here is a report how to:
 ##### Download the ready-made dashboard *Node Exporter Quickstart and Dashboard* from **Grafana Labs** official website.

 ##### Run the same tests as in [Part 7](#part-7-prometheus-and-grafana)